epfl-dias/hbp-sp8-mip-local/README.md

 6. Add in the folder pointed by `${DB_DATASETS}` your CSV files, PostgresRAW will pick the up and create tables you can query right away automatically.

-   If your clinical data contains variables used as part of the MIP CDEs, these will be taken into account automatically as long as you name your file `harmonized_clinical_data`.
+   If your clinical data contains variables used as part of the MIP CDEs, these will be taken into account automatically as long as you name your file `harmonized_clinical_data.csv`.

 **NOTES:** if you set `SHOW_SETTINGS=true` a printout of all the settings which will be used will be printed before doing anything.